-Andrew Shryock is a musicologist at The Boston Conservatory (Boston, MA).
+Andrew Shryock is a music historian at the Boston Conservatory at Berklee (Boston, MA).
 His research examines intersections of music, literature, and aesthetics in eighteenth-century England and specifically in the music of George Frideric Handel.
 This interest in music-text relations extends also to hip hop.

-As a performer, Andrew specializes in music of the Baroque era.
-He has appeared as a soloist or professional ensemble member with Music at Marsh Chapel (MA), Handel + Haydn Society (MA), Arcadia Players (MA), Georgia Tech Chamber Choir (GA), St. Louis Church Concert Series (MD), Assisi Performing Arts (Italy), and additional ensembles.
+As a performer, Andrew specializes in music of the baroque era.
+He has appeared as a soloist and/or professional ensemble member with Music at Marsh Chapel (MA), Handel + Haydn Society (MA), Arcadia Players (MA), Georgia Tech Chamber Choir (GA), St. Louis Church Concert Series (MD), Assisi Performing Arts (Italy), and additional ensembles.

 Andrew also serves as Secretary-Treasurer of the Berklee Faculty Union.
 In this capacity, he oversees all financial activity, manages various executive and administrative areas, participates in contract negotiations, and counsels and represents the members of AFT Local 4412.

 Previously, Andrew taught at University of Massachusetts-Boston, Tufts University, and Boston University.
 He also served as General Manager for the early music ensemble The Boston Camerata.